Open Space and Mountain Parks Master Plan

 Stay up-to-date on the Master Plan process: Community members can learn more about the OSMP Master Plan process by signing up for email updates or by following OSMP on Facebook and Twitter.
 Learn about next steps in the Master Plan process.

 About the Master Plan

 For nearly 120 years, generations of Boulder residents have created an innovative public land legacy in building the city’s 45,630-acre open space system.
 Help us to continue and improve on that proud legacy by creating an inclusive, community-based master to guide the management of our community’s open space over the next decade and beyond.

 The Open Space and Mountain Parks (OSMP) Master Plan will shape the City of Boulder’s approach to future stewardship questions, such as: How to continue conservation of natural, cultural and scenic areas while also providing enjoyable visitor experiences, how to address population growth with increased visitation, and how the city will make its natural areas more resilient amid climate change.

-Community feedback during the first window of engagement, OSMP purposes in the City Charter, and the department’s System Overview Report have led to the development of draft focus areas- or management themes- which will help provide a foundation for the development of OSMP Master Plan strategies later this year.
+Community feedback during the first and second windows of engagement, OSMP purposes in the City Charter, and the department’s System Overview Report have led to the development of proposed focus areas- or management themes- which will help provide a foundation for the development of OSMP Master Plan strategies later this year.
 Proposed focus areas and related topics will continue to be refined over the next few months, culminating in final approval of the focus areas from City Council this summer.
 Strategies will then be developed and refined to support the focus areas through additional community engagement windows.